Julia A. J. Foote: Autobiography

 Foote's autobiography is titled, A Brand Plucked from the Fire: An Autobiographical Sketch.
 In thirty total chapters, Foote describes the events of her childhood, teenage years, and adulthood.
 Her autobiography places great emphasis on her commitment to religion.
 In Chapter VII, “My Conversion,” she describes how she was converted at the age of fifteen years old, highlighting the varying emotions she was experiencing during this crucial moment in her life.
 She later describes her intense urge to learn more and describes how she read the Bible every chance that she could.
 Foote also discusses her marriage to George and the timeline of their relationship.
 Two examples of where her commitment to religion is highlighted are in the chapters titled “My Call to Preach the Gospel” and “Heavenly Visitations Again”.
 The chapter titled “Women in the Gospel” is especially significant in that Foote emphasizes the struggles she faced as a woman in the Church.

+The autobiography omits any details of her secular life in Cleveland, Ohio.
+As well no mention of the birth and death of her son, Alonzo C Tillman.
+Nor of her second marriage in 1859 at Cleveland to Beverly Foote.